Luret01/hotel-bookings/README.md

 **OBJECTIVE**

-The objective of this project is to better understand booking details, identify factors that affect bookings and cancellations in a city and resort hotel to reduce losses and maximize profit.
+The objective of this project is to better understand booking details and identify factors that affect bookings and cancellations in a city and resort hotel to reduce losses and maximize profit.
 This project would answer and cover the following:

 •	What kind of guests have the highest number of bookings?